 One year ago today, The Boyfriend and I had our first date.

-Tiramisu wasn't only the first dessert we shared, back on May 14th 2011 - it was also the first dessert I made for The Boyfriend, several weeks later.
+Tiramisu wasn’t only the first dessert we shared, back on May 14th 2011 – it was also the first dessert I made for him, several weeks later.

 Pan-seared sea scallops over wilted greens and parmesan risotto, with white wine, tiramisu and fresh raspberries to finish.
-This was the first meal I made in The Boyfriend's kitchen, and his first taste of what things might be like.
-Sweet, simple, and delicious - how could anyone say no?
+This was the first meal I made in The Boyfriend’s kitchen, and his first taste of what things might be like with me in his life.
+Sweet, simple, and delicious – how could anyone say no?

 I didn’t have the blog back then, but for some reason I still insisted on photographing the meal.
 Perhaps I was just that pleased with myself, but more likely I was desperate to remember every detail of our days together.